Skip to main content

 Diversity and Inclusion at DCEG

 The Division has a long-standing commitment to the recruitment, retention, and development of a diverse group of investigators and trainees.
 The DCEG 2020-2025 Strategic Plan prioritizes “recruitment strategies to attract highly qualified and diverse candidates."
-These efforts are led by Jackie Lavigne, Ph.D., M.P.H., Director of the Office of Education, who oversees training and career development for the DCEG fellowship program and various levels of scientific staff, Anil Chaturvedi, Ph.D., senior investigator in the Clinical Genetics Branch and Senior Advisor for Faculty Development, and Erica N. Johnson, Ph.D., M.A., DEIA Resource Specialist.
+These efforts are led by Jackie Lavigne, Ph.D., M.P.H., Director of the Office of Education, who oversees training and career development for the DCEG fellowship program and various levels of scientific staff, Anil Chaturvedi, Ph.D., senior investigator in the Clinical Genetics Branch and Senior Advisor for Faculty Development, and Erica Johnson, Ph.D., DEIA Resource Specialist.

 Emphasis on Recruitment